qxpjs/Picture-Caption-from-IPTC-Metadata/Dependencies/README.md

-Sub script for the "Picture Caption from IPTC" script.
+Sub scripts for the "Picture Caption from IPTC" script.